 Vinyl fencing can be recycled.
-Most recycling centers will be able to take care of old vinyl fencing, but a better option is to take it to a vinyl fence manufacturer as they will be able to put more of it to use.
-Do not throw vinyl fencing in the trash, it will not be accepted.
+Most recycling centers will be able to take care of old vinyl fencing, but a better option is to take it to a vinyl fence manufacturer, as they can put more of it to use.
+Do not throw vinyl fencing in the trash; it will not be accepted.

 So, what can you do with it?
 Can it be recycled?
 Let’s take a look.